Can we do direct without call without internet? How?

 In contrast to Apple's FaceTime, which is only available on iPhones, Android is used on thousands of devices from various manufacturers.
 Due to this variety, there is no one native video calling standard that is compatible with all Android phones without the internet.

-A few carriers, such as Samsung and OnePlus, ship carrier video calling in their dialers, but Google Pixel does not.
+A few carriers, such as Samsung and OnePlus, ship carrier video calling in their dialers, but Some Androids does not.
 Google, instead, concentrates on apps that are internet based and support all devices.

 2. Carrier-Based Video Calling Is Not Universal